yiisoft/docs/guide/en/runtime/request.md

 - Query string (`page=1&sort=+id`)
 - Fragment (`#anchor`)

-An object of `UriInterface` could be obtained from request like the following:
+You can obtain `UriInterface` from request like the following:

 ```php
 $uri = $request->getUri();
 ```

-Then various details could be obtained from its methods:
+Then you can get various details from its methods:

 - `getScheme()`
 - `getAuthority()`